 Jan Baalsrud – 4 Months behind enemy lines

-After Norway was invaded in 1940, Jan Baalsrud decided to join a resistance movement against the Nazi’s, but soon after the country fell to the German war machine, he decided his best option would be to escape to the neutral country of Sweden.
+After Norway was invaded in 1940, Jan Baalsrud decided to join a resistance movement against the Nazis, but soon after the country fell to the German war machine, he decided his best option would be to escape to the neutral country of Sweden.

-In 1943 he joined “Company Linge”, which was a British created group of commando’s made up of resistance members from across Europe.
+In 1943 he joined “Company Linge”, which was a British-created group of commandos made up of resistance members from across Europe.
 Jan joined a group of 2 other commandos and was sent on a mission codenamed Operation Martin.

-They had such a contact who lived in the area, but upon trying to find him they accidentally located a shopkeeper with the same name who reported them to the Germans.
-The next day on the morning of March 29, their boat was attacked by a German patrol ship, and to avoid leaving anything behind for capture they set a time delayed fuse which successfully detonated, before escaping in a small row boat.
+They had a contact who lived in the area, but upon trying to find him they accidentally located a shopkeeper with the same name who reported them to the Germans.
+The next day on the morning of March 29, their boat was attacked by a German patrol ship, and to avoid leaving anything behind for capture they set a time-delayed fuse which successfully detonated, before escaping in a small row boat.

 He lost one of his boots in the initial swim to shore and by now was soaking wet in a freezing environment with little equipment and no way of completing his mission.
 He spent the next 2 months trying to evade German patrols and dealing with his frostbite and near starvation.

 He managed to survive with the help of some local Norwegians who gave him food and some clothing.
-He found a small abandoned wooden hut that he nicknamed Hotel Savoy were he spent most of this time, and while he was there he operated on both of his legs with a pocket knife.
+He found a small abandoned wooden hut that he nicknamed Hotel Savoy where he spent most of his time, and while he was there he operated on both of his legs with a pocket knife.
 He thought that he had blood poisoning and that letting out some of the blood would help, but whether it did or not, or even if there was anything wrong in the first place is unclear.

-He was eventually forced to leave his hut due to German patrols and headed further into the mountains, were he relied entirely on friendly Norwegian patrols for food.
-He had to hide in the mountains for 27 days because of high German activity in the area, and built a snow wall around a boulder for protection from the wind.
+He was eventually forced to leave his hut due to German patrols and headed further into the mountains, where he relied entirely on friendly Norwegian patrols for food.
+He had to hide in the mountains for 27 days because of high German activity in the area and built a snow wall around a boulder for protection from the wind.
 He stayed on a stretcher covered with blankets to keep himself warm, and also had to amputate 9 of his toes to stop the spread of gangrene he’d developed from frostbite.

-He was later awarded the position of honorary Member of the Order of the British Empire, and received the St. Olav’s medal with Oak Branch.
-After the war he made huge contributions to local charities and also acted as chairman for the Norwegian disabled veterans union between 1957 and 1964.
+He was later awarded the position of honorary Member of the Order of the British Empire and received the St. Olav’s medal with Oak Branch.
+After the war, he made huge contributions to local charities and also acted as chairman for the Norwegian disabled veterans union between 1957 and 1964.
 He lived out most of the rest of his life in Tenerife before moving back to Norway shortly before his death.

 He died on 30 December 1988 at the age of 71, his ashes were buried in Manndalen in a grave shared with one of the local men who helped him during his journey.